awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_Infrastructure.md

 ### Instance store<a name="EC2Win_InstanceStore"></a>

 *Instance store* provides your instances with temporary, block\-level storage\.
 This is storage that is physically attached to the host computer\.
 The data on an instance store volume doesn't persist when the associated instance is stopped or terminated\.
-For a list of instance store volumes available on each supported instance type, see [Instance Store Volumes](InstanceStorage.md#instance-store-volumes)\.
+For a list of instance store volumes available on each supported instance type, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

 Instance store is an option for inexpensive temporary storage\.
 You can use instance store volumes if you don't require data persistence\.
-For more information about instance store volumes, see [Amazon EC2 Instance Store](InstanceStorage.md)\.
+For more information about instance store volumes, see [Amazon EC2 instance store](InstanceStorage.md)\.

 ### Amazon S3<a name="EC2Win_StorageS3"></a>